dataviscourse/tutorials/lectures/lecture-advanced-d3.md

  * Laying out the numbers and the bars independently so that they match up.
  * Using a group element to define the commonalities between the bars and the numbers (i.e., the y position in our example).

 The latter is the better approach, as we only have to define the common aspects of the group once.
-This might not make much difference for only labels and bars, but we could also add tick marks on the bar charts, an overlay for highlights, etc. So, let's try to add groups and take a similar approach to the example before:
+This might not make much of difference for labels and bars, but we could also add tick marks on the bar charts, an overlay for highlights, etc. So, let's try to add groups and take a similar approach to the example before:

 {% include code.html id="d3_groups_broken" file="d3_groups_broken.html" code="" js="false" preview="true" %}